Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 Holybelly, Canal St. Martin.

 We didn’t manage to squeeze in some eggs or black rice porridge from Holybelly, but walked around the cool and quaint surrounding area of Canal St. Martin, where there are a bunch of up-and-coming juice bars (Bob’s) and gluten-free cafes (Ten Belles) popping up.
 This is definitely the neighborhood to go to if you want a break from butter.
 And I loved capturing the heart-shaped lock picture above.
-If you head to this area around dinner time, dine at Hotel du Nord, which is my friend Serena‘s favorite haunt.
-I’m still kicking myself for missing it.

 This brunch spot has all the usual Southern fixtures—French toast, fried chicken, duck hash—but they’re prepared in a distinctly French way.
 The hash was a gluten-free favorite of mine, and I also loved the beet salad with homemade light-as-air Greek yogurt.